Your business is putting out a lot more sound than you realize, and it’s not just about commercials.

 Brand Audit

 Now it’s time for a closer look.
 This is the tough part.
 This is where we boil the brand down to its essence and identify its values, goals, function, personality, history, future, emotions.
 How does it make people feel?
 How does it make the world a better place?
-In many cases I like to bring out the Adjective Board.
+In some cases, we might bring out the Adjective Board.
 This often helps facilitate a deeper look into the brand.
+Quite often visuals convey information, but sounds convey emotion.
+To express the brand sonically, we need to dig deep and find its unique emotional signature.

 Once we know both the physical and intangible qualities of the brand, they’re ready to be sonified.
-The Audio Branding Guidelines are a comprehensive document that outline how the intangible qualities of the brand translate into music, voice, and sound, and how they’re applied to media, environments, and touchpoints.
+The Audio Style Guide is a comprehensive document that outlines how the intangible qualities of the brand translate into music, voice, and sound, and how they’re applied to media, touchpoints, and environments.

 Production

-With the Audio Branding Guidelines in place, we start creating.
-This usually starts with the creation of a brand anthem.
+With audio brand guidelines in place, we start creating.
+This usually involves the creation of a brand anthem.
 This is a signature musical composition that culminates to a main theme in the form of an audio logo or jingle.
-The anthem can later be broken down into smaller audio elements such as user experience sounds, musical variations, and the isolation of the main theme.
-The production stage may also include the selection of a brand voice, and the treatment of physical spaces.
+The anthem can later be broken down into smaller audio elements such as user experience sounds, background tracks, logo variants, etc..
+The production stage may also include the selection of a brand voice, and even the treatment of physical spaces and product sounds.

 Application